-The National Academy of Medicine (NAM) and Robert Wood Johnson Foundation (RWJF) today named the 2020-2021 class of RWJF Health Policy Fellows.
-Beginning in September, six health professionals will spend a year in Washington, D.C. this September to spend a year working on health-related legislative and regulatory issues with members of Congress and the executive branch.
+Today, the National Academy of Medicine (NAM) and Robert Wood Johnson Foundation (RWJF) named the 2021-2022 class of RWJF Health Policy Fellows.
+The six health professionals joining the fellowship program will come to Washington, D.C. this September to spend a year working on health-related legislative and regulatory issues with members of Congress and the executive branch.

-The fellows were chosen in a national competition for highly accomplished health and behavioral/social science through a national competition for health professionals with an interest in health policy.
+The fellows were selected for their accomplishments in health and behavioral/social science through a national competition for health professionals with an interest in policy.
 Their experiences in Washington will position them to examine how federal and state governments relate to the mission of their home institutions and local communities, and will enrich their understanding of the federal policy formation process.
-After an intensive three-month orientation, followed by a nine-month assignment in a congressional office or the executive branch, where the fellows will be involved in health-related legislation and policy development.
-After their Washington assignment, the fellows will continue to develop as health policy leaders and will receive support in order to assist in providing expert perspectives for informed health policy.
+After an intensive three-month orientation, the fellows will then participate in a nine-month assignment in a congressional office or the executive branch, where they will be involved in health-related legislation and policy development.
+After their time in Washington, the fellows will continue to develop as health policy leaders and will receive support in order to assist in providing expert perspectives for informed health policy.

 For more than 45 years, the Robert Wood Johnson Foundation has worked to improve health and health care.
 RWJF is working alongside others to build a national Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.
 For more information, visit www.rwjf.org.
 Follow the foundation on Twitter at www.rwjf.org/twitter or on Facebook at www.rwjf.org/facebook.